- County Absentee Ballot Request and Early Voting Reports

 What is Early Voting?

 Early Voting is defined as “casting a ballot in person prior to election day at a location designated by the Supervisor of Elections and depositing the voted ballot in the tabulation system”.
 The voter uses the same type of voting equipment that is used at the polls on election day.
 In all elections when there is a state or federal office race, early voting is required.
 Early voting may be offered in county, municipal and other local elections.
-Please contact your Supervisor of Elections for dates, times and location.

 - a valid photo identification; and